 Run PuTTY (C:\Program Files (x86)\PuTTY\putty.exe)

-Under Host Name put the Elastic IP associated with the Linux EC2 instance.
+Under Host Name put the Elastic IP address associated with the Linux EC2 instance.

 Under Saved Session put the instance name (i.e. Wazuh Server)